ibm-cloud-docs/vmwaresolutions/services/kmip_standalone_considerations.md

 * A VMware-compatible Key Management Interoperability Protocol (KMIP)
 * A managed service
 * Available in multiple geographic regions worldwide
-* Two KMIP service endpoints provided in each region for high availability
+* Two KMIP network service endpoints provided in each region for high availability

 ## Considerations when installing KMIP for VMware on IBM Cloud instances
 {: #kmip_standalone_considerations-install}